IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/30-connecting-parts-10.png)

 At this point your running business service should also be accessible via the URL above (1).
-Try this in your browser to verify this is true for you as well.
+Try this with your own URL in a browser to verify whether this holds for you as well.

-To show that the frontend can connect to the business service, open a new tab in your browser and look up the app URL of the Node-RED application that you deployed in Part 1.
+To show that the frontend can connect to the business service, open a new tab in your browser and look up the app URL of the Node-RED application that you deployed in [Part 1](#1-build-a-front-end-in-node-red).
 Paste this URL.
-On the Node-RED welcome page that is shown, click the 'Go to your Node-RED editor' button to open your flow editor.
-Logon with your Node-RED userid / password when needed (also created in Part 1).
+On the Node-RED welcome page, click the 'Go to your Node-RED editor' button to open your flow editor.
+Logon with your Node-RED userid / password when prompted.
 On the empty canvas, we will create a very simple flow that, on request, reads a project pledge with a given pledgeId and then, sends the output to the debug node.

 From the node pallet drag the inject node (1) and the debug node (2) to the canvas.